rarup1/kafka-pipelines/README.md

 This project demonstrates how one can use a Kafka cluster to set up a streaming service from a relational database (MySQL) into a another relational DB (Postgres), noSQL DB (MongoDB) and S3 bucket.
 This allows you to read once using Kafka's JDBC Source Connector to populate a Kafka Topic per table which can be propogated to other applications and systems.
 Kafka is the perfect solution for a low latency, real time solution.

-We will use the JDBC Source and Sink connectors that are availablce at confluent hub in order to create our producers and consumers from the relational databases.
+We will use the JDBC Source and Sink connectors that are available by default in Kafka Connect in order to create our producers and consumers for the MySQL and Postgres.
+We will download the mongo and redshift connectors from the confluent hub.
+I don't use the redshift connector in practise.

 ## Set up secret ENV variables